mmcgrana/clj-garden/README.txt

 Various Clojure libraries and apps I'm working on.

-Nothing here is ready for general public use, but if anything intrigues you let me know.

 * clj-backtrace: Better Clojure backtraces
 * clj-http-client: HTTP client wrapping Commons HttpClient
 * clj-jdbc: High-level interface to JDBC databases